 Also, if you have a highly motivated seller who wants a fast turn on a deal, which is often the case, you have a much better chance of locking in the selling contract if you can demonstrate tangible ways to assign the contract.

-That makes it easier to move quicker, close more deals, and of course, make more money.
+That makes it easier to move quickly, close more deals, and, of course, make more money.

 If you’re serious about wholesaling, you can undertake wholesaling and reverse wholesaling activities simultaneously.
 You will need to work both sides of the deal at some point anyway.
 Making good use of your time now, whether it’s finding sellers or buyers, will pay off later.